 Melissa joined the Arkansas Academic Advising Network (ArkAAN) in 2006, and later joined the National Academic Advising Association (NACADA).
 She has served ArkAAN as a member of the executive board in the roles of VP for Membership (2009), President-Elect (2011), President (2012) and Past President (2013).
 She also served as the Chair of the Proposals Committee for the 2012 Region 7 NACADA Conference held in Rogers, AR.
 Melissa finds her job to be intrinsically rewarding because it provides her an opportunity to make a difference.
 She sees advising not only as an opportunity to share information with the intent of guiding students along their academic journey to graduation, but also as an opportunity to empower students to become responsible for their learning along the way for continued success beyond graduation.
 In addition to her primary role at Arkansas State University, Melissa serves as an instructor for the College of Media and Communications.
 Other responsibilities that add credibility to her ability to render reasonable service include her service as Faculty Advisor for the Campus Gospel Choir United Voices, Chair for Advisor Award Recognition Committee, Coordinator of the University Academic Intervention Program Restart, University Admissions and Credits Appeal Board, Multicultural Center Advisory Board Member, and Chair of the University Academic Advising and Retention Council.
 She is currently working to complete her dissertation and obtain a doctoral degree in Educational Leadership.
 In Melissa’s spare time, she enjoys singing, decorating and spending time with her family.

 Chassidy Cooper is a native Arkansan.
-She received her bachelor’s degree in history from Sewanee-the University of the South and then obtained her master’s degree in higher education from UA Little Rock.
-She is currently a doctoral candidate in Leadership Studies at University Central Arkansas.
+She received her bachelor’s degree in history from Sewanee-the University of the South, master’s degree in higher education from UA Little Rock and recently completed her doctoral program in Leadership Studies at University of Central Arkansas

 Chassidy serves as an Academic Advisor and First Year Experience Instructor at UA Little Rock.
 Previously, she served as Supplemental Instruction (SI) and Academic Probation (AP) Coordinator at UA Little Rock.
 In all of these roles, her goals have been to increase the retention and graduation rates of UA Little Rock students.
 Her previous participation and current involvement in Arkansas Commitment, a non-profit program designed to institute a corps of talented, young minority persons throughout central Arkansas to serve as future state leaders, is the catalyst for her desire to continue to serve in Arkansas.
 Leadership, mentoring, and advising are major aspects of her life.
 She is a huge advocate for academic advising, academic support programs, and helping all students achieve success inside and outside of the classroom.